avahoffman/urban-weed-genomics/Supplement.md

 Files can be found in the `06_cstacks/` directory.

 `cstacks` builds the locus catalog from all the samples specified.
-The accompanying script, `06-cstacks.sh` is relatively simple since it points to the directory containing all the sample files.
+The accompanying script, `cstacks_SPECIES.sh` is relatively simple since it points to the directory containing all the sample files.
 It follows this format to point to that directory: